walimorris/intelli-crop/README.md

 crop images to a fine-tuned headshot proportion.
 This can be expanded in many ways such as social media images, entertainment platforms, thumbnails, e-commerce, facial recognition and other machine learning algorithms.

-How easy is it to implement an ML solution which uses facial recognition?
+How easy is it to implement an ML solution with AWS that uses facial recognition?
 Further, what can such technologies be used for, in both malicious and positive ways?
 Why would any entity want to recognize any person's face, what can that recognized image be used for, what is the limit to such technologies and how are such technologies being used today?
 Of course, this brings up many questions and this small solution is a simple